 When you’re ready to head out the door, losing your keys can be frustrating.
 Now you can locate your keys and other essentials you misplace using your smartphone or tablet.
 Most key finders come with a two-piece system: one that attaches to the items you lose track of the most and one to keep on your person.
 Attach the device to your keys, the remote control or your wallet or purse.

 Don’t worry about fumbling around your home in the dark.
-Control the lights in your home using timers or voice command with the help of your smart home assistant or via an app on your smartphone.
-These devices not only help shine a light when you need it most, they can also help cut energy costs and promote home security while you’re away.
+Control the lights in your home using timers or voice commands with the help of your smart home assistant or via an app on your smartphone.
+These devices not only help shine a light when you need it most, but they can also help cut energy costs and promote home security while you’re away.

-Remote health monitoring is a non-invasive, cost effective method to receive healthcare services from the comfort of your home.
+Remote health monitoring is a non-invasive, cost-effective method to receive healthcare services from the comfort of your home.
 Wearable health monitoring sensors communicate physiological data directly to your healthcare providers in real-time.
 Monitoring sensors can be worn in a variety of accessories to track heart health, exercise activity, chronic conditions and more.